64robots/webforms/docs/content/en/question-types.md

 ## How it works

-Right now we have several Question Types.
+Right now we have several Question types.
 All of them are defined in `src/QuestionTypes`.
 Every Question type file has the following structure:

-Constant `TYPE` define the type as an internal slug.
+Constant `TYPE` defines the type as an internal slug.
 Available ones right now are:

 - age
 - boolean